vikingdata/articles/linux/vm/Multiple_linux_VirtualBox.md

         * In virtual Box, select Network
         * select the first adapter
         * Change "attached to" to "bridged adapter.
 This will make so the host and and all instanced can see each other.
+        * Select bidirectional for copy and paste.
+        * File sharing of c:\vm\shared to /mnt/shared

 * Install cygwin with SSH and make ssh key.
 We will use this later.
     *  ssh-keygen -t rsa -N ''